Raphael-Boichot/Mitsubishi-M64282FP-dashcam/SD/README.md

 - **enforce2DEnhancement:** 1 = 2D enhancement always activated, 0 = set by registers - Valid only with dithering off;
 - **cancel2DEnhancement:** 1 = 2D enhancement always deactivated, 0 = set by registers - Valid only with dithering off;
 - **hdrExposures:** list of 8 exposures in HDR mode, in multiplier of the last best knowbn exposure.
 It is recommended to go from -1EV to +1EV;
-- **ditherMatrix:** dithering matrix used in single register strategy, derived from a 4x4 bayer matrix;
+- **ditherMatrix:** dithering matrix used in single register strategy, derived from a 4x4 bayer matrix.
+Create your own by going to [this fancy site](https://herrzatacke.github.io/dither-pattern-gen/);
 - **gameboycameraMode:** 0 = single register strategy, 1 = Game Boy Camera strategy with variable registers;
 - **lowvoltageThreshold:** voltage threshold for black level in non dithered Game Boy Camera strategy (0=0.0 Volts, 255 = 3.3 volts);
 - **highvoltageThreshold:** voltage threshold for white level in non dithered Game Boy Camera strategy (0=0.0 Volts, 255 = 3.3 volts);